-The business model of IPAQT is based on a comparison of high margin low volume (premium) versus lower margin high volume (mass-market) pricing models.
-Thanks to IPAQT, the cost of Xpert MTB/RIF is now reduced to Rs 2200 (maximum price labs can charge patients).
-The line probe assay (Hain Genotype MTBDRplus Version 2) is now available at Rs 1800.
-The MGIT liquid culture by BD is available for Rs 900 for detection.
-These prices are approximately 30-50% less than the private market prices before IPAQT was launched, and the prices are comparable to the banned TB ELISA test for three antibodies.
-Thus, for the money patients were paying for inaccurate tests, they can now get WHO-endorsed, high-quality tests.
+- IPAQT model is based on a comparison of high margin low volume (premium) versus lower margin high volume (mass-market) pricing models - Thanks to IPAQT... - Xpert MTB/RIF is now reduced to Rs 2000 (maximum price labs can charge patients) - The line probe assay (Hain Genotype MTBDRplus Version 2) is Rs 1600 - The MGIT liquid culture by BD is Rs 900 for detection - These prices are approximately 30-50% less than the private market prices before IPAQT was launched - The prices are comparable to the banned TB ELISA test for three antibodies - With the money patients were paying for inaccurate tests, they can now get WHO-endorsed, high-quality tests

-TB cases diagnosed via IPAQT member labs will be notified to the RNTCP for linkages to free TB drugs, where necessary.
-Any Indian laboratory can join IPAQT, provided they are accredited by a recognized agency (e.g., National Accreditation Board for Testing and Calibration Laboratories [NABL]), and agree to abide by the guiding principles of IPAQT.
-Laboratories that join IPAQT must agree to stop doing TB serology and avoid promoting tests (e.g., IGRAs) that are discouraged by the RNTCP.
+- TB cases diagnosed via IPAQT member labs will be notified to the RNTCP for linkages to free TB drugs, where necessary - Any Indian laboratory can join IPAQT - Provided they are accredited by a recognized agency (e.g. National Accreditation Board for Testing and Calibration Laboratories [NABL]) - Agree to abide by the guiding principles of IPAQT - Laboratories that join IPAQT must agree to stop doing TB serology and avoid promoting tests (e.g. IGRAs) that are discouraged by the RNTCP